 Using Almond Flour Saves You From Grinding Nuts

-We use almond flour regularly in our recipes here at notnotnutritious.
+We use almond flour regularly in our recipes here at not not nutritious.com .
 Using almond flour saves you from having to process the nuts, as in many cashew-based Parmesan recipes.
 We use superfine almond flour, also known as blanched almond meal.
 It’s just skinned, finely ground almonds.
 You can find almond flour in the baking section of your grocery, in bulk food bins, and stores like Costco.

 Nutritional Yeast and Miso Provide Cheesy Notes

 Nutritional yeast is a non-active yeast.
 A little bit nutty, a little bit cheesy, nutritional yeast is a common ingredient in many plant-based or vegan dishes.
-It works perfectly in this Plant-Based Parmesan recipe, and it’s such an easy add-in as no preparation is required.
+It works perfectly in this Plant-Based Parmesan recipe, and it’s such an easy add-in because there's no preparation required.
 Just measure it right out of the container.

 We’re also adding a teaspoon of miso to amp up the cheesy flavour.
 Miso is a fermented paste made from beans and grain.
 If you are gluten-free, please check the ingredients, as some misos are gluten-free and some are not.
 For this recipe, we used amano genmai, or brown rice miso, which contains brown rice, soy beans, sea salt, water, and a culture.
 You’ll find miso paste in the refrigerator at most well-stocked grocery stores or Asian markets.